What is Cryosurgery?

 - Many types of benign and malignant tumors can be treated successfully through trained veterinary practitioners with some exception

-- We use cryosurgery to treat both benign and aggressive skin cancer that either have recurred locally following radiation or not curable by conventional surgery or radiation.
+- We use cryosurgery to treat both benign and aggressive skin cancer that either has recurred locally following radiation or not curable by conventional surgery or radiation.

 Recovery from Cryosurgery